cwru-sdle/kgcpy/docs/index.rst

 Description
 ==================

-The kgcPy package is a python version of "kgc: Koeppen-Geiger Climatic Zones" R package on CRAN https://cran.r-project.org/web/packages/kgc/index.html, with addiontal functions.
+The kgcpy package is a python version of "kgc: Koeppen-Geiger Climatic Zones" R package on CRAN https://cran.r-project.org/web/packages/kgc/index.html, with addiontal functions.

 Aids in identifying the Koeppen-Geiger (KG) climatic zone for a given location.
 The Koeppen-Geiger climate zones were first published in 1884, as a system to classify regions of the earth by their relative heat and humidity through the year, for the benefit of human health, plant and agriculture and other human activity [1].
 This climate zone classification system, applicable to all of the earths surface, has continued to be developed by scientists up to the present day.